 Habitat for Humanity International and its affiliated organizations will not proselytize.
 Nor will HFH work with entities or individuals who insist on proselytizing as part of their work with HFH.
 This means that HFH will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.

 Habitat began as an idea on Koinonia Farm in Americus, Georgia in the 1960s by Millard and Linda Fuller, and was formerly founded in 1976 as a Christian ministry dedicated to the elimination of poverty housing worldwide.
-Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 600,000 decent, affordable houses sheltering more than 3 million people worldwide.
+Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 39 million people build or improve the place they call home.
+In FY2021 alone, Habitat helped improve housing conditions for more than 42 million people worldwide.
 Click Here to learn more about Habitat for Humanity's beginnings.
-During its 25 years, IRHFH has served more than 600 families in Indian
+Indian River Habitat for Humanity was affiliated in 1991, and its successful track record has benefitted over 2,500 families in Indian

-River County through the construction of 339 new homes, the rehabbing of 81 existing homes, and the repair of 251 homes belonging low-income homeowners residing in their home.
+River County through the construction of 421 new homes, the rehabbing of 95 existing homes, and the repair of 687 homes.
+IRHFH's Scholarship Program has awarded more than 1,500 homeowners and/or children financial assistance for college, trade school or certification programs, as well as assistance associated with after school and/or summer care for children.
 In calendar years 2005, 2006 and fiscal years 2009, 2010, 2011 and 2012, the affiliate received the prestigious "Affiliate of the Year" award, in the suburban (medium sized) category, from Habitat for Humanity International, a reflection of the dedication and generous support of our donors, volunteers and staff.